jessicarush/react-notes/create_react_app.md

 doAnother()
 ```

-Note that in the `... from './extras.js'`, the `./` indicates that the module is located in the same directory as this file.
-If you were exclude the `./`, the import would be looking for the module in the `node_modules` directory which is why, for example, we see React importing from `'react'`.
+Note that in the `... from './extras'`, the `./` indicates that the module is located in the same directory as this file.
+If you were exclude the `./`, the import would be looking for the module in the `node_modules` directory which is why, for example, we see React importing from just `'react'`.

 ## Conventions

 - each component should go in a separate file
-- the file name should match the component name (e.g. `src/Message.js` should contain `function Message()` or `class Message`)
+- the file name should match the component name, e.g. `src/Message.js` should contain `function Message()` or `class Message`
-- css files should also be component-specific and named to match (e.g. src/Message.css)
+- css files should also be component-specific and named to match, e.g. `src/Message.css`
 - file names and component names should be capitalized.
 - class components should extend `Component` which is imported from `'react'`
-- `App.js` should be your final top-level component.
-This should be imported into `index.js`
+- `App.js` should be your final top-level component and this should be imported into `index.js`

 ### CSS and image assets